AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Kyrem.md

 **Size:** Medium.
 **Creature Type:** Hellenise.
 **Speed:** 30' walking.
-**Strong Tail:** You may use your tail to grab objects with the same strength as if it were a third arm, even allowing you to grapple a creature using it.
-You are proficient with Athletics.
+**Strong Tail:** You may use your tail to grab objects with the same strength as if it were a third arm, even allowing you to brawl a creature using it.
-**Languages:** You can speak, read, and write Hellenise and another language of your choice.
+**Languages:** You can speak, read, and write Hellenise.
  - - -
 ## Subraces
 ### Demon Kyrem